ColinePeet/quote-simulation/README.md

 2. Advice
 3. Quote simulation

-+ explain uses case
+### Story case :
+_A doctor need to buy a insurance RC Pro contract.
+The doctor has already enter all her informations in a form on the website and she get a response from the API with a quote calculated based on her informations.
+The quote contains the differents covers, the deductible and the coverage ceiling.
+The doctor also received an advice from the backend based on her informations for the deductible and coverage ceiling formulas are best fort her and what covers she sould subscribe.
+She can change the deductible and coverage ceiling formulas to get new prices and she can select / unselect covers that will change the total price of the quote._

 ## 📐 Project architecture
+from the `src` folder

+### Assets
+#### img
+#### sass
+All the project style, splited as scss files depending on their use.
+Each file has their use explained and commented.

 ### Components
 Components organized in Atomic Design Pattern (see [Documentation](https://atomicdesign.bradfrost.com/chapter-2/)).

-The 3 principals features are splited as organisms components.
+The 3 principals features (user profile, quote & advice simulation) are splited as organisms components.

 ### Store
 The store includes :
-- State : to store the datas
+- State : datas stored (quote, etc.)
-- Getters
+- Getters : computed properties stored (total price, etc.)
-- Actions : for the requests
+- Actions : requests (fetch quote)
 - Mutations : to manage the datas stored

-### Utils/Mocks
+### Utils
+#### Mocks
 All the mocks json files
-- Advice 🚧 (advice simulation from the backend)
+- Advice (advice simulation from the backend) 🚧*
-- Covers details 🚧 (details of each cover : description, french name, etc.)
+- Covers (static informations of each cover : description, french name, etc.) 🚧*
-- Coverage & deductible informations (description & french name)
+- Deductible & coverage ceiling (static informations : description & french name)
-- User payload 🚧 (user informations)
+- User informations (user payload) 🚧*

-## 🚧 To do later / to think about
+## 🚧 To improve
-- Advice : we should have a request to get the advice response from the back (documentation needed, route, response, etc.)
+- *Advice: we should have a request to get the advice response from the back (documentation needed, route, response, etc.)
-- Covers details : should we keep all theses informations on the front side ?
+- *Covers: should we keep all theses informations on the front side?
-- User payload : dynamic form to do on the front.
+- *User informations: should be a dynamic form.